 LOI_PR_Component (Prior Results) – ID: 2.16.840.1.113883.9.QQ

 Inclusion of this optional profile component in MSH-21 (Message Profile Identifier) indicates that prior results are included in the message using the Prior Results segment group.
 Results that were obtained before this order was placed are considered prior results.
-When the original structure needs to be preserved, e.g., micro-biology results, the Prior Results segment group would enable the transmission of a fully structured result set.
+When the original structure needs to be preserved, e.g., microbiology results, the Prior Results segment group would enable the transmission of a fully structured result set.

 Prior results shall be encoded so as to conform to the LRI IG.